ctranoris/patras5gwiki/home.md

 Within the project ICOM will add support for SDN-based network slicing to the wireless backhaul and FWA network segments..

-### Cloud/MANO services

-Currently, the Patras/Greece facility is equipped with a cloud platform offered by the University of Patras, able to host core network components, as well as NFV and MEC deployments.
-The cloud platform offers a total computing power of 212 CPUs and 768 Gigabytes of RAM and 30 TB of storage.
-Two servers with 4x10GbE NICs DPDK enabled will be also available.

-On top of our cloud hardware, a rich set of state-of-the-art SW tools is already available, which comprises our platform for experimentation called Cloudville.
-These include OpenStack as the cloud operating system, while OSM (but also OpenBaton via FhG) will be available to allow NSD/VNF deployments.
-Prometheus alongside with Grafana are installed for monitoring purposes.
-At the same time, Elastic search and Kibana are installed and being used to collect and visualize data extracted from IoT devices and sensors.

 ### Core 5G /IoT services